-Summer has arrived, and with it, renewed questions about modesty into the inbox.
+Summer has arrived, and with it, renewed questions about modesty in the inbox.
 So, Pastor John, can you speak into the issue of modesty regarding clothing at the pool — especially bikinis?
-And speak to pastors and leaders.
+Speak to pastors and leaders.
 Should they take time to directly address the topic?
-And if so, how would you counsel such a brave pastor best step through that minefield?
+If so, how would you counsel such a brave pastor to best step through that minefield?

-Here is the most important thing to say.
-It is impossible to come into a church or a youth ministry or a school, say, a Christian school that is permeated with immodesty and fix it with rules about modesty.
-There is a place for rules, guidelines in families, in schools, in youth ministries, in churches.
-But if you try to turn that thing around, that institution, whatever, if you try to turn that around by starting with the rules or the guidelines, it will not accomplish a Christ-exalting, gospel-rooted, Spirit-empowered, faith-sustained, Bible-informed, joyful, free culture of modesty.
-It won’t.
-And yet that is the goal.
+The most important thing to say is this: It is impossible to come into a church, youth ministry, or school — say, a Christian school that is permeated with immodesty — and fix it with rules about modesty.
+Rules have a place.
+Guidelines have a place in families, schools, youth ministries, and churches.
+But if you try to turn that institution around by starting with the rules, you will not accomplish a Christ-exalting, gospel-rooted, Spirit-empowered, faith-sustained, Bible-informed, joyful, free culture of modesty.
+You won’t.
+Yet that is the goal.

-So, my approach was never to start with the rules or the guidelines, but to start with God and the gospel and the Bible and the Spirit and faith and joy.
-Deep things need to happen in a woman’s and a man’s soul before they have any chance of thinking and feeling about these things in a way that honors God.
-I will just say this to any woman, any man who dresses inappropriately: Until God has become your treasure, until your own sin has become the thing you hate most, until the word of God is your supreme authority that you feel to be more precious than gold, sweeter than honey, until the gospel of Christ’s death in your place is the most precious news in the world to you, until you have learned to deny yourself short-term pleasures for the sake of long-term joy and holiness, until you have grown to love the Holy Spirit and long for his fruit more than man’s praise, until you count everything as loss compared to the supreme value of knowing Christ, your attitude towards your clothing and your appearance will be controlled by forces that don’t honor Christ.
+To any woman or man who dresses inappropriately I say this: Until God has become your treasure, until your own sin has become the thing you hate most, until the word of God is your supreme authority that you feel to be more precious than gold, sweeter than honey, until the gospel of Christ’s death in your place is the most precious news in the world to you, until you have learned to deny yourself short-term pleasures for the sake of long-term joy and holiness, until you have grown to love the Holy Spirit and long for his fruit more than man’s praise, until you count everything as loss compared to the supreme value of knowing Christ, your attitude toward your clothing and your appearance will be controlled by forces that don’t honor Christ.

 “Until you supremely value Christ, your attitude toward clothing will be controlled by forces that don’t honor God.”

-And when the time is right — so, here I am trying to get more specific — when the time is right, yes, you take up the texts like 1 Timothy 2:8–9, “I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; likewise also that women should adorn themselves in respectable apparel, with modesty and self-control.”
-And you work through it, making sure that everyone feels that the Bible really does care about how we dress.
-And it really does want us to dress in a way that is rooted in humble, joyful, Christ-exalting, other-serving, gospel faith.
-Here are three closing practical tips from my experience:
+When the time is right (here I am trying to get more specific), take up texts like 1 Timothy 2:8–9: “I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; likewise also that women should adorn themselves in respectable apparel, with modesty and self-control.”
+Work through it, making sure everyone feels that the Bible really does care about how we dress.
+It really does want us to dress in a way rooted in humble, joyful, Christ-exalting, others-serving, gospel faith.
+I will give three closing practical tips from my experience.

 1. Start at the Top

-When it comes to guidelines that grow out of the gospel, start with your staff and the leaders of the ministries that are up front.
+When it comes to guidelines that grow out of the gospel, start with your staff and leaders of up-front ministries.
 Don’t start with everybody.
-Start working from the inside out so that there emerges a culture and a modeling from your worship leaders, from your staff who are in front, and from the leaders of the youth ministry, and so on.
+Start working from the inside out, so that culture and modeling emerge from your worship leaders, from your staff who are in front, from the leaders of the youth ministry, and so on.
 Work with your leaders.

 2. Work with Parents

-Deal with parents quietly and work toward common expectations for the young people.
-That is not easy, but it is a wise priority, instead of attacking things at the most painful point of the way the girls and boys are dressing.
-Come on, let’s get the parents on board here.
+Deal with parents quietly, and work toward common expectations for young people.
+This is not easy, but it is wise to prioritize it instead of attacking things at the most painful point — namely, the way the girls and boys are dressing.
+Let’s get the parents on board here.

 3. Cultivate Joy

 Cultivate the joyful sense that modesty is beautiful.
 Renounce any mindset that modest means frumpy.
-From my own experience — I am just testifying as a man now who has been a teenager and a 20-year-old and a 30-year-old and a 40-year-old and a 50-year-old and a 60-year old — I can testify without any doubt that at every age of my life, my masculine life, my hungry life: Sexy dressing of women is less attractive than modest beauty.
+From my own experience — I am testifying as a man now who has been a teenager, a 20-year-old, a 30-year-old, a 40-year-old, a 50-year-old, and a 60-year old — I can testify without any doubt that at every age of my life, my masculine life, women’s sexy dressing is less attractive than modest beauty.
 Of course, it makes the eyes turn.
-It makes the eyes turn, but there is a world of difference between making men’s eyes turn with sexy dressing and being attractive as a beautiful or a handsome person.
+It makes the eyes turn, but there is a world of difference between making men’s eyes turn with sexy dressing and being attractive as a beautiful or handsome person.